ruxudh/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value: ✋ used
-  - identifier
+  - identifier: ✋ used
-  - variable
+  - variable: ✋ used
-  - constant
+  - constant: ✋ used
-  - scalar
+  - scalar: ✋ used
-  - literal
+  - literal: ✋ used
-  - expression
+  - expression: ✋ used
-  - heap
+  - heap: 👂 heard
-  - function
+  - function: ✋ used
-  - procedure
+  - procedure: ✋ used
-  - method
+  - method: ✋ used
-  - class
+  - class: ✋ used
-  - prototype
+  - prototype: ✋ used
-  - event
+  - event: 👂 heard
-  - type
+  - type: 🎓 know
-  - primitive types
+  - primitive types: ✋ used
-  - reference types
+  - reference types: ✋ used
-  - flag
+  - flag: ✋ used
-  - lexical scope
+  - lexical scope: 🎓 know
-  - code block
+  - code block: ✋ used
-  - conditions
+  - conditions: ✋ used
-  - loops
+  - loops: ✋ used
-  - assignment
+  - assignment: ✋ used
-  - regular expression
+  - regular expression: 👂 heard
-  - interface
+  - interface: 👂 heard
-  - contract
+  - contract: 👂 heard
-  - module
+  - module: 👂 heard
-  - call stack
+  - call stack: 👂 heard
 - Functions
-  - signature
+  - signature: 🎓 know
-  - argument
+  - argument: ✋ used
-  - parameter
+  - parameter: ✋ used
-  - pure function
+  - pure function: ✋ used
-  - lambda expression
+  - lambda expression: ✋ used
-  - side effects
+  - side effects: 👂 heard
-  - closure
+  - closure: 👂 heard
-  - partial application
+  - partial application: 👂 heard
-  - curry
+  - curry: 👂 heard
-  - higher order
+  - higher order: ✋ used
-  - recursion
+  - recursion: ✋ used
-  - callback
+  - callback: ✋ used
-  - listener
+  - listener: 👂 heard
-  - compose
+  - compose: 👂 heard
   - pipe
   - memoize
   - wrapper